-How does conveyancing in Pwllheli differ for newly converted properties?
+How does conveyancing in Pwllheli differ for new build properties?

-Most buyers of new build or newly converted property in Pwllheli come to us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is constructed.
-This is because builders in Pwllheli typically purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Pwllheli contact us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is completed.
+This is because builders in Pwllheli typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Pwllheli or who has acted in the same development.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
-You should not use the figures in tribunal or court proceedings.
-There may be other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.